Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Sampling and estimation methodology

-Throughout, we present more in-depth results for one select target latitudes just below the domain center, and only summaries for the wider range of target latitudes, which reveals large-scale variations in extreme event predictability and representability across space.
+Throughout, we present more in-depth results for one select target latitudes just south of the domain center, and only summarize for the wider range of target latitudes, which reveals large-scale variations in extreme event predictability and representability across space.